Methanol toxicity: Cause

 Methanol has a moderate to high toxicity in humans.
-As little as 10 mL of pure methanol when drunk is metabolized into formic acid, which can cause permanent blindness by destruction of the optic nerve.
-15 mL is potentially fatal, although the median lethal dose is typically 100 mL (3.4 fl oz) (i.e. 1–2 mL/kg body weight of pure methanol).
-Reference dose for methanol is 0.5 mg/kg/day.
+Ingestion of as little as 3.16 grams of methanol can cause irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams.
+The reference dose for methanol is 0.5 mg/kg/day.

+Methanol is not produced in toxic amounts by fermentation of agricultural products or by subsequent distillation.
+However, in modern times, in order to comply with regulations reducing the methanol amount is sometimes desired.
+This can be achieved with the use of a molecular sieve.

+Surrogate alcohol

-Ethanol is sometimes denatured (adulterated), and made poisonous, by the addition of methanol.
+Because of its similarities in both appearance and odor to ethanol (the alcohol in beverages) or isopropyl alcohol, it is difficult to differentiate between the three.
+As a result, ethanol is sometimes denatured (adulterated), and made poisonous, by the addition of methanol.
 The result is known as methylated spirit, "meths" (British use) or "metho" (Australian slang).

-This is not to be confused with "meth", a common abbreviation for methamphetamine and for methadone in Britain and the United States.
+Despite its poisonous content, denatured alcohol is sometimes consumed as a surrogate alcohol.

 Mechanism

 Methanol is toxic by two mechanisms.
 First, methanol (whether it enters the body by ingestion, inhalation, or absorption through the skin) can be fatal due to its CNS depressant properties in the same manner as ethanol poisoning.
 Second, in a process of toxication, it is metabolized to formic acid (which is present as the formate ion) via formaldehyde in a process initiated by the enzyme alcohol dehydrogenase in the liver.
 Methanol is converted to formaldehyde via alcohol dehydrogenase and formaldehyde is converted to formic acid (formate) via aldehyde dehydrogenase.
 The conversion to formate via ALDH proceeds completely, with no detectable formaldehyde remaining.
 Formate is toxic because it inhibits mitochondrial cytochrome c oxidase, causing hypoxia at the cellular level, and metabolic acidosis, among a variety of other metabolic disturbances.